Miradils-Blog/website/content/posts/DSA/leetcode/58/index.md

 So, what did we do:

 1. Used `%n` to get the number of scanned characters
-2. Move pointer to the next word after each scan.
+2. Move the pointer to the next word after each scan.
-3. Continue till the EOF, and return length of last scanned string.
+3. Continue till the EOF, and return the length of the last scanned string.

 Simple, as that!
 So, if LeetCode allowed us, we could have done this without even storing the string, parsing right from `stdin`.
-This would have increase both memory and runtime of the program.
+This would have increased both the memory and runtime of the program.
 If we submit this solution:

 ![Submission with sscanf](submission2.png)

 We got the best time in runtime!
-That\s perfect, however, we still use kind of much memory (mostly because of `word[10000]`).
-So, what if we drop all tools and try hardcore loop search?
+That's perfect, however, we still kind of use a lot of memory (mostly because of `word[10000]`).
+So, what if we drop all tools and try a hardcore loop search?

 #### Approach 3: Loop search

-Of course, we can do everything old-fashioned way:
+Of course, we can do everything the old-fashioned way:

 ```C
 int lengthOfLastWord(char* s)